Look at these words and try to pronounce them.

 Grammar rule 3

 You can use 'the' to make general things specific.
-You can use 'the' with any type of noun – plural or singular, countable or uncountable.
+You can use 'the' with any type of noun – plural or singular, countable or uncountable."Please pass me a pen" – any pen.

 "Please pass me the pen" – the one that we can both see.